Navam9530/navam9530.github.io/_posts/2023-04-01-Bessel's-Correction.md

 ---
-description: Why is 'n-1' in the Denominator of Sample Variance formula instead of 'n'?
+description: Why is 'n-1' in the Denominator of Sample Variance Formula instead of 'n'?
 category: Discoveries
 math: True
 ---